JetBrains/teamcity-documentation/topics/getting-started-with-teamcity.md

 [JetBrains TeamCity](https://www.jetbrains.com/teamcity/) is a powerful and user-friendly Continuous Integration and Deployment server that works out of the box.

-This guide provides basic information on TeamCity features and capabilities and includes instruction on the __evaluation__ TeamCity setup.
+This guide provides basic information on TeamCity features and capabilities and includes instruction on the __Trial__ TeamCity setup.
 Details on [installation](configure-server-installation.md) and more complex [production](configure-server-installation.md#Configuring+Server+for+Production+Use) configuration adjusted to your needs are available in the [installation guide](install-and-start-teamcity-server.md).

 ## Before you start